abemscac/pies-doc/docs/vue3/reactive.md

 </script>
 ```

 In this example, we use both reactive and non-reactive values at the same time.
-The logic is simple — clicking "Change Name" will append an `o` to `cat.name`, and clicking "Get Old" will incremenet `dog.age` by 1.
+The logic is simple — clicking "Change Name" will append an `o` to `cat.name`, and clicking "Get Old" will increment `dog.age` by 1.

 Here we declare `cat` as a reactive proxy, and declare `dog` as a non-reactive object.
 We know that the changes being made to `cat` will cause the component to re-render because `cat` is a reactive proxy, while the changes being made to `dog` will not.

-At first we click "Change Name" for a couple of times, and each time we click it, the component re-renders with an `o` being appended to `hello`.
+At first we click "Change Name" a couple of times, and each time we click it, the component re-renders with an `o` being appended to `hello`.

 <Video src="/video/reactive_both-0.mov" />

-Then we click "Get Old" for a couple of times as well, this time the component does not re-render.
-That's exepcted because `dog` is neither a reactive proxy nor a `Ref<T>`.
+Then we click "Get Old" a couple of times as well, this time the component does not re-render.
+That's expected because `dog` is neither a reactive proxy nor a `Ref<T>`.

 <Video src="/video/reactive_both-1.mov" />